Animals In The Rainforest Canopy Layer

 Q: What is the biggest threat to animals in the rainforest canopy?

 A: The biggest threats are deforestation and habitat loss, followed by climate change and illegal wildlife trade.
-Deforestation directly destroys the canopy habitat, while climate change alters the environmental conditions that canopy animals depend on.
+Deforestation directly destroys the canopy habitat, while climate change alters the environmental conditions that canopy animals depend on And that's really what it comes down to..

 Q: What are some examples of animals that live in the rainforest canopy?